bk2564/calendar/README.md

 # Getting Started with Create React App

-This is a sort-of automatic calendar with no usage of mathematical operations (addition, subtraction, division, multiplication)
+This project is a **logic-based calendar simulator**.

+It intentionally avoids mathematical operations such as addition, subtraction, multiplication, or division.
+Yes, this is on purpose.
+No, it’s not sane.

 ## Available Scripts